aaronbloomfield/ccc/hws/btcscript/index.md

 - Ensure that the four parts verify via `VerifyScript()`.
 This does NOT mean they work correctly!
 It just means that the `VerifyScript()` function did not detect errors.
 For one example, the `VerifyScript()` has no way of knowing the actual signature required on the blockchain.
 This is the same function that is run before broadcasting the transactions to the network.
 The full grading will check what is on the blockchain itself.
 - Ensure that the final balance of the tBTC wallet (from `my_invoice_address_str`) is zero

+**Rate Limiter:** The various aspects of this program are verified by checking via blockcyper.com's API to obtain the wallet, transaction, balance, etc.  As with most websites, there is a rate limiter, and if there are too many requests in too little a time period, then it will block requests to that IP address for some period.
+If everybody submits the assignment around the same time, this rate limiter will kick in, and the auto-grader will reports lots of errors.
+We will re-run the auto-grader at a later point to ensure that it is evaluated properly, but you will not see useful results when you submit your assignment.
+We have set up a proxy to help this issue (it caches previously made requests).
+However, if there are still too many requests, it will still run into the rate limiter.
+Unfortunately, there is nothing more we can do about this.